ilyakokotkin/telegram_gif_bot/README.md

 ## Usage

+To use the chatbot:

+1. Download python script

+2. Put your own Telegram bot token and GIPHY API keys in the code

-To use the chatbot, run the following command in your terminal:
+3. Run the following command in your terminal:

-python3 cat_gif_bot_v3.py
+python3 telegram_bot.py

 The bot will start running and you can interact with it by typing /start.